korlabs/bitsell-beta/README.md

 v1.0

--Initial release, yay!
+- Initial release, yay!

 v1.1

--Fixed some major security vulnerabilities in the setup process, special thanks to @damon_jones on Twitter.
+- Fixed some major security vulnerabilities in the setup process, special thanks to @damon_jones on Twitter.

 v1.3.5

--Added in an awesome new feature using the bit.co.in API!
+- Added in an awesome new feature using the bit.co.in API!

 V2.0 beta

 - Switched to a new business model.
--Added ability to operate ATM without relying on central BitSell API server.
+- Added ability to operate ATM without relying on central BitSell API server.
--Removed QR code scanner and switched over to a completely bit.co.in dependent setup.
+- Removed QR code scanner and switched over to a completely bit.co.in dependent setup.
 - Displays the Bitcoin to your local currency exchange rate, (set by the ATM owner)
 - Allows the ATM to work in any directory
 - New, shorter code which allows for a cleaner directory structure